crahal/NHSSpend/chpi/readme.md

-A subdirectory for parsing CCGs for the CHPI.
+A subdirectory for cleaning and parsing CCG 2020-2021 data for the [Centre for Health and the Public Interest](https://chpi.org.uk/).